freshmangoes/cmpm146-pa1/README.txt

 Kyle Cilia

-Update this later.

 Programming assignment 1 for CMPM146.

+Dijkstra's in a dungeon:
-Dijkstra's in a dungeon.
+    Uses Dijkstra's to find the shortest path to waypoints in a text-map dungeon.